jfairbank/react-revalidate/README.md

 React-revalidate makes integrating your React components with revalidate simpler.
-The API is still a WIP, but for now react-revalidate exports a HOC (higher order component) that validates a component's props according to validate function generated from revalidate.
+The API is still a WIP, but for now react-revalidate exports a HOC (higher order component) that validates a component's props according to a validate function generated from revalidate.

 ## Install